Le1nism/Mosconi-RPG/README.md

 ### v0.6.1-beta
 Fixing pit event bug so that you can't take damage multiple times if you spam the Enter key.

+### v0.6.2-beta
+Improved render order with an ArrayList